 Hours of Operation

-Cape Breton Highlands National Park's operating season is from mid-May to mid-October, with full services in July and August.
+Cape Breton Highlands National Park's operating season is from May to October, with full services in July and August.
 The Cabot Trail is open year-round.

 The park operates two visitor centres—one in Ingonish and one in Chéticamp.
 Bilingual staff are on hand to provide knowledge of hiking trails, facilities, special events, weekly activities and community services.

 The visitor centres are open from mid-May to October 30.

 Hours subject to change.
 Please contact us for more information.